-AFT delivers training and resources to support a new generation of farmers and landowners in the Pacific Northwest, working to ensure they can earn a living and make a life on the land—keeping their land in agriculture.
+AFT is creating and delivering trainings and resources to support a new generation of farmers and landowners in the Pacific Northwest.
+In is critical they can earn a living and make a life on the land—and keep land in agriculture.

 Farmland for the Next Generation Training Program

-AFT’s Pacific Northwest Farmland for the Next Generation program will create a network of agricultural service providers across Washington trained to help new and beginning farmers navigate paths to land access and learn the basic financial skills needed to make informed land access decisions.
+AFT’s Pacific Northwest Farmland for the Next Generation program is creating new resources and expanding a network of agricultural service providers across Washington.
+The newly forming network will be trained to help new and beginning farmers navigate paths to land access and make informed land access decisions.

 This project builds on AFT’s Farmland for the Next Generation land access curriculum and will focus on building the coaching and relational skills that underpin a successful technical assistance relationship.